andrewrk/autodoc/README.md

 * detect if it's the root package file and skip the top of the nav
 * delete the left column
 * struct fields
+* functions + ability to expand source of only that function without leaving the page
 * follow imports for better categorization
 * doctests
 * setting for displaying private parts